epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema_attribute.md

 Read-Only:

-- `archived` (Boolean) Archived classification are not visible in the UI
 - `color` (String) Color of the classification
 - `composite_id` (String)
 - `constraints` (Attributes) A set of constraints applicable to the attribute.